pingcap/docs/FAQ.md

 Take `Release Version: v1.0.3-1-ga80e796` as an example of version number description:

-- `v1.0.3` represents the standard GA version.
+- `v1.0.3` indicates the standard GA version.
-- `-1` represents the current version has one commit.
+- `-1` indicates the current version has one commit.
-- `ga80e796` represents the version `git-hash`.
+- `ga80e796` indicates the version `git-hash`.

 #### What's the difference between various TiDB master versions?
 How to avoid using the wrong TiDB-Ansible version?